-If the chair is to be used longer than the above mentioned expected lifespan, it should be assessed by qualified service personnel before future use.
+If the chair is to be used longer than the expected above-mentioned lifespan, it should be assessed by qualified service personnel before future use.

 It is the helpers' responsibility to assess whether the product can be used over the expected lifespan.